tsprlng/useful-pgp-agent/README.md

 Most client projects will probably want to use only this crate, and ignore the lower level crates as implementation details.

+### Using this library from C

+A small wrapper to use a subset of the `openpgp-card` Rust interface via a C API is offered by the external project <https://github.com/wiktor-k/openpgp-card-ffi>. `openpgp-card-ffi` uses the Rust "Foreign Function Interface" (FFI).

+The subset of functionality in `openpgp-card-ffi` is aimed at applications that want to enumerate connected cards and use their cryptographic signing and decryption facilities.
+It doesn't expose the functionality for detailed inspection of card state or for provisioning cards.

 ## Testing

 The subcrate `openpgp-card-tests` (in the directory `card-functionality`)